-The first categorization when talking about disability and sports is the distinction between adapted and inclusive sports.
+The first categorization when talking about disability and sports is the distinction between sports for people with disabilities and inclusive sports.

-• Inclusive Sport allows physical activity and recreational practice together with persons with and without disabilities, it is adjusted to the possibilities of the

-- people who practice it, but always maintaining the purpose or objective of the sporting speciality that is being practiced. - Adapted Sport consists of, as the word itself says, adapting a sport speciality to the needs of the person with a disability and sometimes even being able to modify (spaces, regulations or materials) so that they can practice it.
+- Inclusive Sport allows physical activity and recreational practice together with persons with and without disabilities, it is adjusted to the possibilities of the people who practice it, but always maintaining the purpose or objective of the sporting speciality that is being practiced. - Sports for people whit disabilities consists of, as the word itself says, adapting a sport speciality to the needs of the person with a disability and sometimes even being able to modify (spaces, regulations or materials) so that they can practice it.
 There are currently 28 Paralympic sports selected by the International Paralympic Committee: 22 in summer and 6 in winter.

-When talking about Paralympic Sports another categorization can be made: Summer Paralympic sports and winter Paralympic sports.
+When talking about Paralympic Sports another categorization can be made: Summer Paralympic sports (Figure 8) and winter Paralympic sports (Figure 9).